renelindsay/Vulkan-WSIWindow/BUILD.md

 ## Install a Vulkan Driver

 Before proceeding, it is strongly recommended that you obtain a Vulkan driver from your graphics hardware vendor and install it.
 However, the Intel graphics drivers included with Ubuntu 16.04, do not include the Vulkan ICD.
-If you have a 4th-gen (Haswell) or newer CPU, you can either compile the [Mesa drivers](https://github.com/mesa3d/mesa) yourself, or install the pre-compiled Mesa Vulkan ICD from the included MesaVulkan.zip file.
+If you have a 4th-gen (Haswell) or newer CPU, you can either compile the [Mesa drivers](https://github.com/mesa3d/mesa) yourself, or install the pre-compiled Mesa Vulkan ICD from the included  [MesaVulkan.zip](MesaVulkan.zip "Intel-Mesa Vulkan ICD for Ubuntu 16.04") file.

-Although WSI-Window and its samples can build and run stand-alone, it does not include the Vulkan Validation layers, or SPIR-V compiler.
-Therefore it is highly recommended that you also install LunarG's Vulkan SDK, to compile GLSL shaders, and ensure any code changes are properly validated.
+It is also recommended that you install LunarG's Vulkan SDK.
+Although WSI-Window and its samples may build and run stand-alone, it does not include the SDK's Validation layers, or SPIR-V compiler.
+Installing these, will allow you to modify and re-compile the GLSL shaders, as well as ensure that any code changes are properly validated.

 ## Platform Setup